ceviatacringe/password-manager/README.md

 All of the passwords are encrypted and unusable right out of the txt file, they need to be decrypted.
 If the master password + PIN is correct, the user can extract the passwords for a given service that they stored.

+# UI Features
+- An interactive menu input-based UI
+- Added colors and console clearing for a better looking experience

 ## Security measures
 - Uses AES in CFB (Cipher Feedback) mode for robust symmetric encryption, ensuring that your service passwords are securely encrypted before storage.
 - Salt and pin added to combat rainbow tables
 - Increased 'n' Factor computational complexity, having longer loading time in order to prevent brute forcing.
+- Hides user password and pin input in the terminal, instead of displaying it as it's typed.

 ## Purpose and usage
 I made this as a learning experiment and project to display my knowledge.